 Google forwarding numbers are currently available in the following countries:

-** Caller ID shows a Google number – not the customer's number
+**On some calls, caller ID shows a Google number, not the user's number

 How it works

-When enabling call reporting, Google provides a unique phone number that's displayed with your ads or extensions.
-If a potential customer calls or messages this phone number, Google Ads will route the call or message to your business phone number.
-You'll then be able to see detailed reports about calls or messages generated from your ads.
+When enabling call reporting, Google provides a unique phone number that's displayed with your ads or assets.
+If a user calls this phone number, Google Ads will route the call to your business phone number.
+You'll then be able to see detailed reports about calls generated from your ads.

 About phone numbers